MaterializeInc/materialize/doc/developer/design/README.md

 4. Address comments, discuss, and iterate on the document in the PR.
 5. Gather explicit approvals from relevant stakeholders.
    Typically, there is a small set of people who have a vested interest in the area the design touches.
-   If it's not clear who that is, ask a TL, EM, or in #engineering.
+   If it's not clear who that is, ask a TL, EM, or in #eng-general.

 ### Finalization
 6. Announce the intent to close commenting on the design document in #eng-announce.